With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 Is Bigfoot Real or Fake?

-This article is intended to debunk the Bigfoot myth and show proof that Bigfoot is fake.
-There is a lot of debate over whether this creature is real or not, and here you'll read about compelling evidence that shows we've all been duped.
+This article is intended to debunk the Bigfoot myth and explain several reasons why Bigfoot is not real.
+There is a lot of debate over whether this creature exists or not, and here you'll read about compelling evidence that shows we've all been duped.

 But deep inside I think we all like to believe there are still mysteries in this world, hidden from our view and awaiting discovery.
 Perhaps this is where myths like this take root, not in logic but in hope.

 The most common theory about Bigfoot is that he is some kind of undiscovered species of primate, ape-like but more intelligent and more evolved than any we currently know of.
 Some researchers refer to it as the North American Great Ape, though the species is, of course, theoretical.

 But there is a problem with this idea.
 There are no other apes in the Americas and no evidence that apes ever existed in the Americas.
 There are monkeys in South America, but they are very different from old-world monkeys and have about 40-million years of evolution separating them.
 There is no evidence that indigenous apes or monkeys ever existed in North America.